Broly1/Hackintosh-linux-Installer/README.md

    Place your kexts in /EFI/CLOVER/kexts/other
    To know what kexts you need check this link:
         https://vanilla.amd-osx.com/setting-up-clover-for-amd-vanilla/kexts.html

-   You also need AppleMCEReporterDisabler.kext on Catalina too.
+   You will also need [AppleMCEReporterDisabler.kext](https://github.com/AMD-OSX/AMD_Vanilla/raw/master/Extra/AppleMCEReporterDisabler.kext.zip) on Catalina too.

    ***This is how my kexts folder looks like***
    <img src="pict/2019-09-11_12-31.png" width=700>